llGuy/llGuy.github.io/_posts/2020-03-02-new-beginning.md

 categories: "Game"
 ---

 Hello !!
 I've got something quite exciting to share...
-Over the past few months, I've been playing around with a ton of different things when it comes to game development, and thought I might start a project that may help others to learn and overcome certain challenges I had faced during this time.
+Over the past few months, I've been playing around with a ton of different things when it comes to game development ([link to Github](https://github.com/llGuy/saska)), and thought I might start a project that may help others to learn and overcome certain challenges I had faced during this time.

 The main problem I had, was finding resources on how making the networking part of a multiplayer real time game would work.
 So, I was starting to have this idea of writing articles on how designing an engine for this sort of thing might work.